maheshrijal/notes/docs/aws/ec2.md

 An Amazon Machine Image (AMI) is a customization of an EC2 instance.

     - You add your own software, configuration, operating system, monitoring etc
-    - Allowed for faster boot time because software is pre-packaged
+    - Allows for faster boot time because software is pre-packaged
     - AMI is built for a specific region, but can be copied across regions

 EC2 instances can be launched from: